amigavision/amigavision.github.io/best.md

 As for TheA1200, no meaningful technical specifications have been published at the time of writing, so it is not possible to evaluate it yet.

+## Vampire V4 FPGA

+The Vampire V4 is best described as a modern, accelerated Amiga-compatible system, not a recreation of classic Amiga hardware.

+It uses a custom FPGA chipset (SAGA) and a high-performance 68080 CPU.
+While it is extremely fast, it does not reproduce OCS/ECS/AGA behavior or cycle-exact timing.
+Many demos and timing-sensitive effects either behave differently or fail outright.

+As a result, Vampire V4 is better viewed as a “what-if next-generation Amiga” than as a preservation-accurate platform, and is thus not relevant in this comparison.

 ## Raspberry Pi 5

 The Raspberry Pi 5 represents the first Pi model that is genuinely fast enough to emulate the Amiga at acceptable speeds.